Qianlong Emperor: Anti-Islam laws

 Qing policy on Muslims and Islam was changed during the reign of the Kangxi, Yongzheng and Qianlong Emperors.
-While the Kangxi Emperor proclaimed Muslims and Han to be equal, his grandson, the Qianlong Emperor, endorsed Han officials harsh recommendations towards treatment of Muslims.
-The Kangxi Emperor said that Muslim and Han Chinese were equal when people argued for Muslims to be treated differently.
-The Yongzheng Emperor held the opinion that "Islam was foolish, but he felt it did not pose a threat" when a judge in Shandong petitioned him to destroy mosques and ban Islam.
-Yongzheng then fired an official for demanding Muslims be punished more harshly than non-Muslims.
+While the Kangxi Emperor proclaimed Muslims and Han to be equal, his grandson, the Qianlong Emperor was a bigot, endorsed Han officials harsh recommendations towards treatment of Muslims.
+The Kangxi Emperor said that Muslim and Han Chinese were equal when people argued for Muslims to be treated differently. ongzheng then fired an official for demanding Muslims be punished more harshly than non-Muslims.

 This policy changed in the reign of the Qianlong Emperor.
 Chen Hongmou, a Qing official, said that Muslims needed to be brought to law and order by being punished more harshly and blaming Muslim leaders for criminal behavior of Muslims in a letter to the Board of Punishments called Covenant to Instruct and Admonish Muslims that he wrote in 1751.
 Although the Board of Punishment did nothing, the Shaanxi-Gansu Governor-General in 1762 then proceeded to implement his recommendation and had Muslim criminals punished severely more than Han Chinese ones.
 He also implemented the policy that the criminal deeds of Muslim congregants of Mosques ended up with their Imams being punished and held responsible for them.
 These anti-Muslim policies by the governor general received endorsement from the Qianlong Emperor.